mugenen/always/README.md

 # nitrix

-A CLI tool to run a NodeJS process Forever.
-Restart on File changes & crashes with piping to stdout
+> A CLI tool to run a NodeJS process Forever Restart on File changes & crashes with piping to stdout

 ## Installation